merijndejonge/DgmlBuilder/README.md

 ```
 This style adds an icon to nodes for which the property `IsReferenced` equals `false`.
 More information about creating custom (conditional) styles can be found at https://docs.microsoft.com/en-us/visualstudio/modeling/customize-code-maps-by-editing-the-dgml-files.
 ## Examples
-[GitHub](https://github.com/merijndejonge/DgmlBuilder) will soon contain  a couple of examples of how to use `DgmlBuilder` in practice.
+[GitHub](https://github.com/merijndejonge/DgmlBuilder/tree/master/src/examples/TypesVisualizer) contains `TypesVisualizer`, a small tool to visualize a collection of types in DGML.
+It demonstrates most features of DgmlBuilder.

 ## More info
 * Source code of `DgmlBuilder` is available at [GitHub](https://github.com/merijndejonge/DgmlBuilder).
 Nuget packages are available at [Nuget.org](https://www.nuget.org/packages/DgmlBuilder).
 * `DgmlBuilder` is distributed under the [Apache 2.0 License](https://github.com/merijndejonge/DgmlBuilder/blob/master/LICENSE).